gruntwork-io/docs/docs/2.0/docs/pipelines/guides/running-plan-apply.md

 # Running Plan/Apply with Pipelines

 When changes are made to your committed IaC, Pipelines detects these infrastructure changes and runs Terragrunt Plan/Apply on your units.
-Changes that occur in commits that are included in Pull Requests targetting your [Deploy Branch](/2.0/reference/pipelines/configurations-as-code/api#deploy_branch_name) (e.g. `main` or `master`) will trigger Terragrunt **Plan**.
+Changes that occur in commits that are included in Pull Requests targeting your [Deploy Branch](/2.0/reference/pipelines/configurations-as-code/api#deploy_branch_name) (e.g. `main` or `master`) will trigger Terragrunt **Plan**.
 Changes in commits _on_ your [Deploy Branch](/2.0/reference/pipelines/configurations-as-code/api#deploy_branch_name) will trigger a Terragrunt **Apply**.

 The recommended workflow when working with Pipelines is to create a new Pull Request with the desired changes, then review the output of Terragrunt Plan to confirm that the resulting infrastructure changes are expected.
 We recommend enforcing [Branch Protection](/2.0/docs/pipelines/installation/branch-protection/#recommended-settings) and especially the [Require branches to be up to date](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging) status check on your repository as this will restrict the PR from being merged if the Plan may be out of date.